Hi there, my name is Vivinne (but no one can pronounce it properly.) So you can call me Kala– rhymes with Hallah as in bread!

 Perhaps it’s nagging symptoms like chronic insomnia, worry, anxiety or even a health issue like low energy, high blood pressure, or reproductive issues, that’s making you pause and say “I’ve gotta do something.”

 My ideal client is ready to change, ready to feel better.

 I was 14.
 Growing up in the Bronx, in a working class family, I happened upon the word “yoga” in TV Guide.
 Always curious I wanted to know what it meant.
 Thus started my yoga journey, practicing with Lilias Folan’s TV show on PBS (she was a yoga pioneer.)
 Well- it didn’t last long.

-Soon after, my Jamaican mother caught me sitting in lotus pose, eyes closed, legs crossed apparently doing nothing.
+Soon after, my Jamaican mother caught me on my bed, sitting in lotus pose, eyes closed, legs crossed apparently doing nothing.
 When asked what I was doing– I enunciated with teenage pride—“I’m med–it-taaayy-ting.”
 This made no sense to her- she thought I’d lost my mind.
 Thus ended the practice.

 Fast forward to my late 20’s I took my first actual yoga class, and fell in love with the practice.
-Going back to school- yoga helped me through a rigorous college program at Mt.
+I had gone back to school- yoga helped me through a rigorous college program at Mt.
 Holyoke College.
-As a product of inner city public schools and the first in family to attend college, this was an intense challenge.
+As a product of inner city public schools and the first in family to attend college, this was an intense challenge & change of environment.

 Now years later, yoga helped me through some very stressful years working in academia; it enabled me to ride the waves.
 I left my job as an art professor (after getting tenure.)
 Dealing with anxiety and depression, the yoga practices & meditation were crucial to get back on my feet.
 They provided a steady, inflow of peace.
 By sticking with it, I finally have been able to fully engage with life again.